 He is the author of The International Political Economy of Trade; Globalization: Causes and Effects; and World Trade Politics: Power, Principles, and Leadership.

-He teaches graduate courses on global public goods, the roles and design of institutions in international politics, and undergraduate courses on international political economy, liberalism and American foreign policy, and the US and global politics of energy and climate policy.
+He teaches graduate courses on global public goods, the design and roles of institutions in international politics, and undergraduate courses on international political economy, ideas, values, and American foreign policy, and the international, comparative, and US politics of energy and climate policy.

 The Handbook of the International Political Economy of Trade, editor, Edward Elgar, 2014, paper edition, 2016

 Globalization: Cases and Effects, edited., 2012, Ashgate Publishing

 World Trade Politics: Power, Principles, and Leadership, 2008 London: Routledge (Taylor & Francis)